demuth/demuth.github.io/_posts/2023-01-31-iphone-elmo.markdown

 As a DUNE researcher, visiting Fermilab or CERN are usual activities.
 Breaking from teaching responsibilities is a challenge.
 If you have a post-doc or advanced graduate student to jump in for a two or three lectures, great!
 If otherwise, remote lecturing from a sequence of well organized slides is straight forward, but with physics teaching, ad-hoc is normal.
 That is, students pose questions to problems when solutions are often formulated on your feet, with a white board, complete with sketches, diagrams, and loads of equations - this is fun.
 Granted, if deemed significant, that ad-hoc work might be cast as a [Google slide][link-to-thermo-question] for a future more seamless lecture presentation.

 Fortunately FNAL or CERN have dedicated Zoom rooms with white boards, and pivot-able+zoom-able cameras, making for a relatively seamless way to remotely teach.
 But what if otherwise.
 Once I was enroute to FNAL at a time that overlapped a lecture, so I fashioned a small studio in the truck, with laptop, a document camera using my iPhone, and my faithful Verizon hotspot; the design worked but was kludgy.
-With the native ability for devices to sync up for the new mac OD Ventura (13.1), kludgy becomes elegant, let's see how.
+With the native ability for devices to sync up for the new mac OS Ventura, kludgy becomes elegant, let's see how.

 ### Design

-A Zoom session was opened on a MacBook Air (2019) running the mac OS Ventura.
+A Zoom session was opened on a MacBook Air (2019) running the mac OS Ventura (13.1).

 An iPhone SE (16.2) was attached via a spring clip to a short adjustable boom.
 A swivel head connected the clip to the boom to allow improve on adjusting the video.